 How Often Should You Bathe Your Dog?

 Some dogs love a good bath, while others want nothing to do with it.
-But baths are an important part of providing regular care for your dogs, even if they're resistant to this hygienic practice.
+But baths are an important part of regular dog care, even if they resist this hygienic practice.

 How often should you bathe your dog, exactly?
+Can you give puppy a bath?
 It can depend on your dog and its circumstances.
-There's no prescribed bathing schedule that suits all dogs, and several factors need to be considered when determining bathing frequency.
+No prescribed bathing schedule suits all dogs, and when determining bathing frequency, several factors must be considered.
 Here's what you need to consider when planning your bathing routine for your dog.

 How often do dogs need a bath?